Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What are your favorite places and activities here in Reykjavik?

-Each of the municipalities in the Reykjavík capital area has excellent restaurants and coffee places.
-We are tempted to explore their possibilities whenever possible and curious about new places and delicious treats.
+Each municipality in the Reykjavík capital area has excellent restaurants and coffee shops.
+We are tempted to explore their possibilities whenever possible and are curious about new places and delicious treats.
 One new and exciting place is the café and exhibition space Höfuðstöðin in the Ellidardalur district.
 It features a permanent exhibition of a large multi-sensory installation, Chromo Sapiens, initially conceived for the Biennale in Venice by the artist Shoplifter.
 Both the installation itself and the surroundings are perfect for families.
 There are various crafting courses and other activities on offer on most weekends.

 We visit at least one exhibition in the Reykjavík capital area on weekends.
 The small but ambitious art museum Gerðarsafn in Kópavogur is often our choice.
 It is also always rewarding to see what exhibitions are on in the Kjarvalsstadir branch of the Reykjavík Art Museum.
 Note that it also has a good restaurant.
-Hallgrímskirkja cathedral is some 10 to 15 minutes walking distance from Kjarvalsstaðir Museum.
-The cathredral is one of the significant landmarks of Reykjavík, and in its vicinity is the historical center of Reykjavík, with many stores, restaurants, and cafés.
+Hallgrímskirkja Cathedral is within a 10 to 15-minute walking distance from Kjarvalsstaðir Museum.
+The cathedral is one of the significant landmarks of Reykjavík, and in its vicinity is the historical center of Reykjavík, with many stores, restaurants, and cafés.

 What advice do you have for those visiting Reykjavik for the first time?

-A simple but good advice is to purchase the Reykjavík City Card, preferably the 48-hour card, and go swimming pool hopping.
-Combine this with visiting one museum visit each day.
+A simple but good piece of advice is to purchase the Reykjavík City Card, preferably the 48-hour card, and go swimming pool hopping.
+Combine this with visiting one museum each day.
 Every pool included in the Reykjavík City Card has its distinctive features.
 Some offer views, such as the Árbæjarlaug pool in the Árbær district.
-Others are architecturally interesting, such as the Sundhöllin pool in the Reykjavík City Centre.
-Reykjavik’s newest pool, Dalslaug in the Úlfarsárdalur district, offers an opportunity to hike up to Úlfarsfell mountain.
+Others are architecturally interesting, such as the Sundhöllin pool in the Reykjavík City Center.
+Reykjavik’s newest pool, Dalslaug in the Úlfarsárdalur district, offers the opportunity to hike up to Úlfarsfell.
 This is one of the most popular hiking routes in Reykjavik.
 You can see most of the region and out into the bay from the observation deck.
 After the hike, visiting the Dalslaug pool and soaking in the hot tubs are perfect.

 A visit to two to four pools in the various districts of Reykjavík showcases the majestic nature that surrounds the city.
 The pools offer the blessings and healing power of geothermal water.
 In the pools, you discover a key component of the local culture: the “sundlaugamenning,” the swimming pool culture.
 For many Icelanders, a daily visit to the pool is a necessity.